Rina Natan: Biography

-Natan was born male on September 8, 1923, in the town of Siegen in Germany, to a wealthy Jewish family.
+Natan was born on September 8, 1923, in the town of Siegen in Germany, to a wealthy Jewish family.
 As a child she excelled in music and art.
 Beginning as a child, she used to wear women's clothing.
 During World War II, she stayed for a period of time in France, where she learned agriculture.
 In 1946 she arrived in Palestine (then under the British Mandate) and moved between the Kibbutzim Ma'agan Michael, Ashdot Ya'akov, and Na'an.
 During the 1948 Arab-Israeli war she served in the army as a paramedic, but after her release she struggled to find a job, and therefore rejoined the army.

 In the beginning of 1953, Natan's name made headlines after she was arrested by the police, under suspicions that she was wearing women's clothing for criminal intent.
 Natan explained to the police officers, as reported by the newspaper Haaretz: "I am a woman in my soul and in my emotions, and only for a physiological error I was born a man".
 In the years following she returned to the headlines for another arrest by the police, (Note: The arrest was due to "breach of public order"', and after no clause was found that could indict her for wearing women's clothing, it was decided to release her.) a hunger strike which she did in an endeavor to receive a permit for a gender-reassignment surgery.

 Natan claimed initially that she was born with both male and female sexual organs – meaning, she was intersex.
 Surgeries had already been performed on intersex people in Israel, although in fall 1954 Natan was checked by a committee of doctors who said that she was not intersex.